Guntersville man drowns after falling from boat dock

 Turner said he believed Heaton struck his head after falling off of the dock and drowned.

-The incident has been characterized as “a tragic accident,” and no foul play is suspected, he said.
+The incident has been characterizes as “a tragic accident,” and no foul play is suspected, he said.

 (0) comments